k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

    - **Step 1:**

      - Run the Customer LU on entities #1, #2 and #3.
      - Customers #1 and #2 are processed successfully.
 Customer #3 fails.

      - **Step 2:**
-       - Run Order LU on entities related to Customers #1 and #2, i.e. order IDs #4, #5 and #9.
+       - Run Order LU on entities related to Customers #1 and #2, i.e., Order IDs #4, #5 and #9.
 The execution of Order #4 fails.
 The remaining Orders have been processed successfully.
-       - Note that Order LU is not executed on Customer #3 orders, since it failed.
+       - Note that Order LU is not executed on Customer #3's orders, since it has failed.

    - **Step 3:**
-     - Run the Network Element LU on the entities related to the successfully processed Orders, i.e. Network Element IDs #92 and #98.
+     - Run the Network Element LU on the entities related to the successfully processed Orders, i.e., Network Element IDs #92 and #98.